KevinGalassi/Robotiq-2f-85/README.md

+# Introduction
+## Important Notes
+This package is a modificication of the package realized by [Danfoa](https://github.com/Danfoa/robotiq_2finger_grippers) and <b>all credits goes to them </b>, in this repo you will find only the packages needed for the comunication with a 2f-85 gripper.
+The original modbus_rtu comunication has been modified to catch a <u>ModbusRTU exception</u> that was causing the lost of the connection with the gripper.

+#
 This package contains the necesary files to connect and control the Robotiq 2 finger adaptive grippers (85mm and 140mm stroke) of the `C` series through a **USB port using the Modbus RTU communication protocol**.
 (Currently only URDF descriptions of models C3 are available)

 ![C3 models](https://user-images.githubusercontent.com/8356912/52115661-78872b00-260f-11e9-8eb3-960747131df6.jpg)